 Fish River Canyon – Second Largest Canyon On Earth

-After signing in and paying the fees I drove another 8-10km to the main view/rim.
-I have seen the Grand Canyon, but must say I like the Fish River Canyon much more from the view.
-Breath taking, just wonderful.
-A place to visit for Landscape Photography and a breathing view.
+From the campsite, it was another 8-10km to the main view/rim.
+I have seen the Grand Canyon, but I must say I like the Fish River Canyon much more from the view.
+Breathtaking, just fantastic.
+A place to visit for landscape photography and a breathing view.

 I do take clients along on trips more information you can find here with Workshops and Photo Tours as well for private workshops or photo tours.